Ensemble inequivalence in the Blume-Emery-Griffiths model near a fourth order critical point: Introduction

 The canonical phase diagram of the model (\ref{hamiltonian}) has been shown to display unique features at different domains of model parameters~\cite{BEG1971,Mukamel-Blume1974,Krinsky:1975,Lajzerowicz1975,Hoston:1991}.
 For fixed $K \ge 0$ the $(\Delta,T)$ phase diagram exhibits a ferromagnetic ordered phase at small values of $T$ and $\Delta$, and a paramagnetic disordered phase, otherwise.
 However some qualitative features of the phase diagram are modified as $K$ increases, as shown in \fref{fig001}.
 At small $K$ the transition line between the two phases changes character from continuous~(solid black) to first order~(dashed red) at a tricritical point~(green dot).
 At higher values of $K$~\cite{Hovhannisyan2017}, another first order line emerges, separating two disordered phases.
 The two first order lines meet at a triple point where the two disordered phases coexist with the ordered one~[See \fref {fig001}~(B)].
 For even larger $K$ values, the tricritical point becomes a critical end point~[See \fref {fig001}~(C)] and the continuous branch of the transition line terminates at the intersection with the first order line.

 The canonical phase diagram for $K<0$ has also been addressed~\cite{Krinsky:1975,Hoston:1991}.
 It has been shown that while at small $K$ the phase diagram is qualitatively similar to the $K=0$ one (with first and second order lines joining at a tricritical point), at some particular value of $K$ the tricritical point becomes a fourth order one.
 Beyond that value, the phase diagram becomes rather different from that of positive $K$.
 While the second order line terminates at the first order one at a critical end point (as in the $K>0$ regime), the first order line enters into the ordered phase separating two distinct ferromagnetically ordered phases (see \fref{fig010}).
+This phase diagram holds, schematically, for a range of values of negative $K$.

 The microcanonical phase diagram was studied for the model for $K=0$~\cite{Barre2001} and for $K>0$~\cite{Hovhannisyan2017}, illustrating the inequivalence between the two ensembles.
 It has been demonstrated that while the two ensembles have a common critical line at small values of $K$, the two ensembles yield distinct phase diagrams in the region where the canonical transition is first order.
 In particular the microcanonical tricritical point is located at a different point in the phase space of the model.
 Detailed studies of the phase diagram in the vicinity of the tricritical point show that the microcanonical first order line does not coincide with its canonical counterpart, and that it involves temperature discontinuity, which is of course missing in the canonical treatment.
 Furthermore, analysis of large positive values of $K$ reveals a wealth of different features in the phase diagrams of the two ensembles ~\cite{Hovhannisyan2017}.